Error Analysis and Solution for paraformer-zh is not registered

 Error Analysis and Solution for SenseVoiceSmall is not registered

-In short, it's an internal self-check behavior of PySide6 conflicting with ModelScope's lazy loading mechanism.
-You need to modify the ModelScope source code, as shown below.
-For specific reasons and explanations, please read this article.
+In short, it's a conflict between an internal self-check behavior of PySide6 and the lazy loading mechanism of ModelScope.
+The solution requires modifying the ModelScope source code, as shown in the image below.
+For the specific reasons and explanation, please read this article.

-After performing an interface operation in PySide6, call Funasr for speech recognition.
+After performing an operation in the PySide6 interface, Funasr is called for speech recognition.

-• Run in a separate test script?
-Everything works smoothly.
+- Running in a separate test script?
+Everything works perfectly, smooth as silk.

-• Call by clicking a button in the PySide6 application?
-An endless stream of xxx is not registered errors.
+- Calling it by clicking a button in the PySide6 application?
+The dreaded

-And all of this began with a seemingly simple and harmless error message.
+And it all started with a seemingly simple and harmless error message.

-Initially, the error thrown in the console was: AssertionError: paraformer-zh is not registered
+Initially, the error thrown by the console was: AssertionError: paraformer-zh is not registered

-As an experienced developer, my first thought was: this must be an issue with the model registration process.
-In frameworks like Funasr and ModelScope, models need to be "registered" in a global list before use.
-This error clearly indicates that when AutoModel(model='paraformer-zh') is called, it doesn't recognize the name 'paraformer-zh'.
+As an experienced developer, my first instinct was: this must be an issue with the model registration step.
+In frameworks like Funasr and ModelScope, models need to be "registered" to a global list before use.
+This error clearly meant that when AutoModel(model='paraformer-zh') was called, it didn't recognize the name 'paraformer-zh'.

-Why doesn't it recognize it in the PySide6 environment?
+Why wouldn't it recognize it in the PySide6 environment?
 A series of "usual suspects" flashed through my mind:

-Intuition told me the problem was deeper.
-The event loop of the GUI application and the complex runtime environment must have altered the code's behavior somewhere.
+My intuition told me the problem was deeper.
+The GUI application's event loop and complex runtime environment must have altered the code's behavior somewhere.

-To escape potential "contamination" from the PySide6 main thread, I deployed the standard weapon: multiprocessing.
-I placed the entire recognition logic into a separate function and launched it in a brand-new process using the spawn context.
-I was confident that a clean, isolated process should work, right?
+To escape the potential "pollution" from the PySide6 main thread, I deployed the standard weapon: multiprocessing.
+I placed the entire recognition logic into a separate function and launched a brand-new process to execute it using the spawn context.
+I was confident that a clean, isolated process should finally work, right?

 Yet, the same error appeared again.

 This made me ponder.
-Although multiprocessing creates a new process, it still has intricate connections with the main process to pass data and objects between processes.
-The child process, upon starting, still imports certain modules from my project, which in turn depend on PySide6.
-Perhaps this "contamination" was at a deeper level.
+While multiprocessing creates a new process, it still has intricate connections with the main process to pass data and objects between processes.
+The child process, upon startup, still imports certain modules from my project, which in turn depend on PySide6.
+Perhaps this "pollution" was happening at a more fundamental level.

-So, I switched to the more isolated subprocess (implemented with QProcess in PySide6).
-I created a "self-calling" architecture: my main program sp.py could start in a pure "worker mode" via a special command-line argument --worker-mode.
+So, I switched to the more isolated subprocess (implemented as QProcess in PySide6).
+I created a "self-calling" architecture: my main program sp.py could launch a pure "computation worker" mode via a special command-line argument --worker-mode.

 This approach finally changed the error message!
-It was like seeing a glimmer of light after a long walk in a dark tunnel.
+It was like seeing a glimmer of light after walking in a dark tunnel for so long.

-The new error log pointed directly to ModelScope's lazy loading mechanism: ImportError: Cannot import available module of __wrapped__ in modelscope...
+The new error log pointed directly at ModelScope's lazy loading mechanism: ImportError: Cannot import available module of __wrapped__ in modelscope...

-After arduous tracing and even considering modifying ModelScope's __init__.py to "disable" lazy loading (a dead end leading to circular import hell—don't try it!), I finally found the crime scene in a long call stack:
+After arduous tracing, and even considering modifying ModelScope's __init__.py to "disable" lazy loading (a dead-end path leading to circular import hell, don't try it!), I finally found the crime scene in a long call stack:

 File "shibokensupport/signature/loader.py", ...